05 Feb The Importance of Collaboration in Content Production

 You’re now successfully collaborating with your internal sales team and have teamed up with a trusted content agency to complement in-house content.
 You’re also keeping track of your activities using a well-oiled content calendar – great!
 But your work isn’t done yet.
 Now to make sure your content reaches your target audience.
 This doesn’t necessarily have to be a costly exercise; Reddit, Google+ and StumbleUpon are all examples of sharing platforms to help you get your content out there without incurring hefty fees.

-Reaching out to influencers is also a great way of sharing your content.
+Blogger outreach is also a great way of sharing your content.
 Influencers are the bloggers, industry analysts or journalists who influence customer trends, which makes them potentially extremely useful in reaching your target audience.
 If this strategy appeals to you, the first thing to do is research key influencers in your field.
 Search social media for influencers who may have mentioned your brand in posts, then make a list of those you’d like to partner with.

 Begin building a relationship with them over social media, by liking and commenting on their posts for example.
 Finally, get in touch with them via direct message and let them know about your company.
-If you don’t have the time to do the legwork yourself, a reputable marketing agency specialised in content strategy and sharing will be able to assist you with this.
+If you don’t have the time to do the legwork yourself, a reputable marketing agency specialised in providing content strategy services and sharing will be able to assist you with this.